Long-Term Care Choices

 Assisted-living and residential care facilities

-Assisted-living facilities usually provide private, apartment-style housing.
+Assisted-living facilities sometimes provide private, apartment-style housing.
 In residential care, rooms may be private or shared.
 Residential care provides a greater level of supervision than assisted living.
 Examples of residential care include board-and-care homes, retirement homes, and foster-care homes.

 Special care units